Hopac/Hopac/Libs/README.md

 still allows many of the internal synchronization protocols fundamental to Hopac to be written in such a way that it makes an order of magnitude performance difference compared to what is conveniently expressible within F#.

+**Hopac.Extra** provides additional abstractions that are programmed on top of the Hopac library.
+You may find some of these abstractions useful, but there is no need to use the extra library when using Hopac.

+**Hopac.Experimental** is similar to Hopac.Extra, but the additional abstractions are more experimental in nature and subject to radical changes.